merdikim/arweave-renderer/frameworks/react/README.md

 - Extracts name the tags in metadata
 - Throws "Not a video" error if content type validation fails

-## Dependencies

-- `@tanstack/react-query`: this dependancy is required.
-Configure it in your project before using `arweave-renderer-react`

 ## Error Handling

 All hooks will throw errors in the following scenarios: